security-assignments/security-assignments.github.io/_projects/pen-test.md

 order: 2
 ---

 For this assignment, consider that your team is a group of consultants that offers cybersecurity penetration testing and risk assessment services.
-You have been retained by Humbleify, a company that describes itself thusly:
+You have been retained by Humbleify.

 > Humbleify is a place for people who enjoy humbling to connect.
 Find local humbling events or just share your favorite tips and stories with others who love to humble.